 Thimble makes it easy for you to extend, modify, pause, or cancel your policy through its mobile app.
 You can also access your certificate of insurance, add additional insureds and coverage for up to 100 crew members, and pay using Apple Pay.

 Thimble only offers email-based support from 9:00 a.m. to 6:00 p.m.
-EST Monday through Friday and typically responds to inquiries within one hour during these times.
+EST Monday through Friday.
 Thimble also offers a well-organized FAQ section that can help you find answers to most questions without contacting support.

 Customer Satisfaction: A New Company With Happy Customers

-Thimble (under its old name, Verifly) has a 5-star rating with the BBB.
-It’s important to note, though, that this is only based on two reviews.
-Additionally, the company has an excellent 4.7-star rating with Trustpilot based on 328 reviews.
-Finally, Thimble’s app has a 4.8-star rating in the Apple Store and a 4.5-star rating in Google Play, indicating that users are generally very pleased with the app’s functionality and accessibility.
+Thimble has a 4.8-star rating in the Apple Store and a 4.4-star rating in Google Play, indicating that users are generally very pleased with the app’s functionality and accessibility.

 Cost: On-Demand Pricing Blows the Competition Away